Head shape

 Tips to reduce and prevent flattening

-Below are some ideas to reduce or prevent flattening of your baby’s head:
+To reduce or prevent flattening of your baby’s head you can:

 - vary the resting position of your baby’s head